Ponchest/kotlin/plugins/js-plain-objects/README.md

 ### Install locally

-Run `./gradlew dist install` to get a fresh version of the Kotlin compiler and the `js-plain-objects` plugin in your Maven local directory with `2.x.255-SNAPSHOT` versions.
+Run `./gradlew dist install` to get a fresh version of the Kotlin compiler and the `js-plain-objects` plugin in your Maven local directory with the latest `2.x.255-SNAPSHOT` versions.

 ### Work with tests